Our interns, supervised by our clinic manager and executive director, offer counselling in the following areas:

 - Our services offered in partnership with the Halifax Domestic Violence Court Programme are only open to clients referred from that Court.
-We offer roughly 15 spaces for individual therapy and an open-intake, semi-structured therapy group focused on men's wellness.
-The group has space for 15 participants.
-We hope to offer a second group soon.
+We offer roughly 10 spaces for individual therapy and two open-intake, semi-structured therapy groups focused on men's wellness.
+Each group has space for 15 participants.

 Our supervision model ensures competent care: